mollybeach/polliwog/README.md

 ## [Word Search II](https://leetcode.com/problems/word-search-ii/) #212

         Pattern Used: Trie
-        Problem: Given an m x n board of characters and a list of strings words, return all words on the board.
+        ❓: Given an m x n board of characters & a list of strings words, return all words on the board.
 Each word must be constructed from letters of sequentially adjacent cells, where adjacent cells are horizontally or vertically neighboring.
 The same letter cell may not be used more than once in a word.
-        🥚: #1 Input: board = [["o","a","a","n"],["e","t","a","e"],["i","h","k","r"],["i","f","l","v"]], words = ["oath","pea","eat","rain"] Output: ["eat","oath"] #2 Input: board = [["a","b"],["c","d"]], words = ["abcb"] Output: []
+        🐣: 1️⃣ Input: board = [["o","a","a","n"],["e","t","a","e"],["i","h","k","r"],["i","f","l","v"]], words = ["oath","pea","eat","rain"] Output: ["eat","oath"] 2️⃣ Input: board = [["a","b"],["c","d"]], words = ["abcb"] Output: []

         🐢 Solution: 🔨 Brute Force ⏰: O(n) 🪐: O(n)
         🐇 Solution: Trie ⏰: O(n) 🪐: O(n)